walshbr/walshbr.github.io/_posts/2023-07-17-a-workflow-for-remote-music-recording.md

     * individual tracks for each MIDI instrument
     * a metronome track for the tempo

-    You might have other specific things you'll want to add, like a four measure count-in.
+    You might have other specific things you'll want to add, like a four-measure count-in.
 Things are always a little wonky at this stage, so you will want to check the arrangement pretty closely by listening back to it.
 At first, every instrument will default to a piano track (this makes drum parts sound especially chaotic).
 So you will need to assign an appropriate instrument sound to each track to make the piece play back as expected.
 You also should check each instrument individually.
 I have found that bass parts, for example, sometimes transfer over an octave or two below where they actually should be and come out quite muddy until you adjust the register.

     Resources:
     * [Working with software instruments in Logic](https://support.apple.com/guide/logicpro/software-instrument-tracks-lgcpa5b8c023/mac)